BarathArivazhagan/stackoverflow-issues/issue-52889703-feign-client-exception/README.md

-# Stackoverflow issue: How to hanlde feign exception using fallback and custom errro handler
+# Stackoverflow issue: #52889703

+#### How to handle feign exception using fallback and custom errro handler

 ### How to run the application ?